Asterius27/SecPerf-Artifacts/README.md

 ### Experiments

 #### Experiment 1: Experiments in a Controlled Setting
-Simply launch the launch_model_direct.py script (```python launch_model_direct.py```) and adjust the ```SITE``` variable to compute results for HotCRP and WordPress in a direct timing scenario.
+Simply launch the launch_model_direct.py script (```python launch_model_direct.py```) and change the ```site``` argument to compute results for HotCRP and WordPress in a direct timing scenario.
 By doing so you should be able to recompute the results presented in Table 2.
 It will take 3-4 hours (depending also on how powerful the CPU is) and just a couple of megabytes of space.
 This script uses the response times collected in our controlled setting with varying loads and computes the results for both our model and the box test.
 The results are saved in a csv file.
 Please refer to section 2a of this file for a complete list of instructions for this experiment.

 #### Experiment 2: Experiments in the Wild
 Simply launch the launch_model_cross_site.py script (```python launch_model_cross_site.py```) to compute results for real-world websites in a cross-site timing scenario.
 By doing so you should be able to recompute the results presented in Table 3.
 It will take 3-4 hours (depending also on how powerful the CPU is) and just a couple of megabytes of space.
 This script uses the response times collected in the wild on Tranco's top 20 analyzed websites, and computes the results for both our model and BakingTimer.
 The results are saved in a csv file.
 Please refer to section 2b of this file for a complete list of instructions for this experiment.

 #### Experiment 3: Number of Requests
 Simply launch the launch_model_direct_n_requests.py and launch_model_cross_site_n_requests.py scripts (```python launch_model_direct_n_requests.py``` and ```python launch_model_cross_site_n_requests.py```).
-For the launch_model_direct_n_requests.py script adjust the ```SITE``` variable to compute results for HotCRP and WordPress in a direct timing scenario.
+For the launch_model_direct_n_requests.py script change the ```site``` argument to compute results for HotCRP and WordPress in a direct timing scenario.
 By doing so you should be able to recompute the results presented in Tables 4 and 5.
 It will take 3-4 hours (depending also on how powerful the CPU is) for each execution and just a couple of megabytes of space.
 Use the same datasets as before as this is only a study on the performance degradation of BakingTimer and the box test compared to the previous two experiments.
 The results are saved in a csv file.
 Please refer to sections 2c and 2d of this file for a complete list of instructions for this experiment.

 #### Experiment 4: Robustness Analysis
-When testing for robustness against RTT variations launch the launch_model_direct_rtt_noise.py script (```python launch_model_direct_rtt_noise.py```) and adjust the ```NOISE_DISTRIBUTION``` and ```STD_DEV``` variables to compute results for the different distributions and standard variations that are presented in the paper.
+When testing for robustness against RTT variations launch the launch_model_direct_rtt_noise.py script (```python launch_model_direct_rtt_noise.py```) and change the ```distribution``` and ```stddev``` arguments to compute results for the different distributions and standard variations that are presented in the paper.
 The results in Table 6 cannot be reproduced exactly, as the noise added to the measurements is randomly sampled from a distribution each time the script is executed.
 It will take 3-4 hours (depending also on how powerful the CPU is) for each execution and just a couple of megabytes of space.
 Here we are only testing for performance degradation based on RTT variability in a controlled setting and this was done on the HotCRP dataset.
 The results are saved in a csv file.

 When testing for robustness against load balancing, use the launch_model_direct_load_balancing.py script (```python launch_model_direct_load_balancing.py```).
 The only difference between this script and the launch_model_direct.py script is that this script loads the response times measured for our HotCRP installation with a load balancer ("Direct_Timing_Load_Balancer_Data" folder).
 By doing so you should be able to recompute the results presented in Table 7.
 It will take 3-4 hours (depending also on how powerful the CPU is) and just a couple of megabytes of space.
 Here we are only testing for performance degradation based on the presence of a load balancer in a controlled setting.
 The results are saved in a csv file.